Instructions for Applicants

 Transcripts

-These unofficial transcripts must be complete (not select courses), include grades, be issued in the original language and be accompanied by certified English translations when applicable.
-Transfer credit posted on the transcript of other institutions is not accepted in lieu of transcripts from the institution attended.
+An unofficial transcript from any post-secondary education experience (including community colleges, summer sessions and extension programs) is required to be uploaded in the application.
+Each unofficial transcript must be complete (not select courses), include grades, be issued in the original language and be accompanied by certified English translations when applicable.
 You may upload unofficial transcripts before mid-year grades are posted.
+Applicants will be able to upload optional, updated unofficial transcripts from their current institution, if applicable, after submitting their application.

+You should obtain a copy of your unofficial transcript (obtained from a student account) as “official” transcripts do not scan well.
 You should follow the instructions in the application for uploading unofficial transcripts, including:

-Please do not mail paper transcripts as part of your admission application; we only accept unofficial uploads for application evaluation.
-If you are offered admission, one official transcript for each university attended will be required prior to the first day of the term.
+If you are offered admission, one official transcript for each university attended is required prior to registration.
 Instructions for how to submit official transcripts will be included in the admission offer letter.

 A note on foreign degrees:

-As part of the transcript submission, degree credentials are also reviewed.
+As part of the transcript submission process, degree credentials are also reviewed.
 Assessment of a foreign degree, including those conferred from institutions participating in the Bologna Accord, is based upon the characteristics of a national system of education, the type of institution attended, its accreditation and the level of studies completed.
 The following guidelines indicate the level of study expected of international applicants prior to graduate enrollment:

 Letters of Recommendation

 Three current letters of recommendation from persons qualified to evaluate your academic and professional qualifications are required.
 You should solicit recommendations from individuals who are familiar with your academic achievement and who can address your potential for success in this particular academic setting.
 If you have been out of school for a number of years and are unable to contact former professors, letters from other individuals who can address your achievement and potential will be accepted.
 We advise against using generic letters of recommendation such as those provided by campus career planning and placement offices.
+Please see the information and instructions specific to your intended program for more information.

 The online application will prompt you to submit the names and email addresses for your three required recommenders.
-You are allowed to submit a total of six recommenders in the online system.

 Standardized Test Scores